KidPluto/kidpluto.github.io/DeltaT_FAQs.md

 * How do I maintain a clan base?
   * The clan base is powered by the cores connected to it.
 The power consumption of the clan base is dependent on the base level as well as the number of mods equipped on it.
 If the power supplied by the cores is less than the power consumption of the base then the base is destabilized and loses its base rings one by one until the power deficit is met.

-# Battling an emney cluster
+# Battling an enemy cluster

 * How do I create a Cluster?
   * Create a Cluster for your Megacorp by connecting Clan Bases using the ‘Vector’ mod.
 If two Bases belonging to the same Megacorp are equipped with a Vector, players can connect the two Bases together by a ‘Connection string’.
 These Clusters can help you build the dominance of your Megacorp in the region and can be pitted against enemy Clusters in battles.